anishbanda/matrix_inversion_MLP/README.md

 - Helps prevent vanishing gradient problem
 - Allows model to learn complex non-linear mappings

-The output layer **does not use an activation function** because this is a **regression problem**, and we want raw continuous values.
+The output layer **does not use an activation function** because this is a **regression problem**, and you want raw continuous values.

 ## Select the Loss Function & Optimizer

 Loss Function:

-- Use Mean Squared Error (MSE) becuase we are performing regression
+- Use Mean Squared Error (MSE) because you are performing regression
 - MSE penalizes large errors more than small ones

 Optimizer: